soundpress/RulesOfNYC/docs/c43/index.rst

 *§ 8-01 Purpose.* ::

-These rules of procedure are established for the review of applications for certification to allow permitted parking pursuant to Section 93-82 of the Zoning Resolution (ZR).
+These rules of procedure are established for the review of applications for certification to allow permitted parking pursuant to § 93-82 of the Zoning Resolution (ZR).